-Mats Wahlberg (Ph.D., Umeå University, 2010, Ph.D., Stellenbosch University, 2014) is docent and associate professor of systematic theology.
+Mats Wahlberg (Ph.D., Umeå University, 2010, Ph.D., Stellenbosch University, 2014) is docent and associate professor of systematic theology, and a member of the Academy of Catholic Theology.
 His interests include philosophical theology, the doctrine of revelation and the development of dogma, Catholic moral doctrine, theology and science (especially the theological implications of evolution), analytic theology, and the thought of St. Thomas Aquinas.
-He is a member of the Academy of Catholic Theology.
+He is currently working on a research project about evolutionary theodicy funded by the John Templeton Foundation, see

 Selected recent publications

 Revelation as Testimony: A Philosophical-Theological Study.
 Grand Rapids, MI: Wm.
 B. Eerdmans Publishing Company, 2014.

 Reshaping Natural Theology: Seeing Nature as Creation.
 Basingstoke: Palgrave Macmillan, 2012.

 "Faith, Realism, and Universal Reason: MacIntyrean Reflections on Fides et Ratio".
 Nova et Vetera 16:4 (2018): 1313-1336.

 "A Cosmological Argument against Physicalism".
 European Journal for Philosophy of Religion 9:2 (2017): 165-188.